-Bemember the saying that “muscles are made in the kitchen”?
-It actually refers to six pack abs but it’s true for other muscle groups too.
+Remember the saying that “muscles are made in the kitchen”?
+Although it refers to six pack abs, it’s true for other muscle groups too.
 If you want to build a fitness model’s body, following a good muscle gain diet is just as important as working out.

-Skinny Muscles is the fitness blog where skinny guys can find information, advice and inspiration about weight gain and build muscles.
-Our editorial policy is dictated by the needs of our readers and it regularly features muscle gain diet and meal ideas for skinny guys.
+Skinny Muscles is the fitness blog where skinny guys can find information, advice and inspiration about healthy weight gain and muscle building.
+Our editorial policy is dictated by the needs of our readers and it regularly features other muscle gain diets and meal ideas for skinny guys.

 A couple of months ago we teamed up with Chris Heskett to develop series of workout plans for beginners.
-Our collaboration has resulted in 4 different body workout plans that are divided into 2 groups: suitable for gym goers and those who workout at home.
+Our collaboration has resulted in four different body workout plans that are divided into two groups: this suitable for gym goers and another for those who workout at home.

 What is the Muscle gain diet: meal ideas for skinny guys?

-The Muscle gain diet is in PDF format.
-It’s free to download; although you may be asked to “Like” our facebook page or subscribe to our newsletter (we are not going to share your email with third parties and promise to never send you junk emails!).
+The PDF file is free to download even if you are asked to Like our Facebook page or subscribe to our newsletter (we are not going to share your email with third parties and promise to never send you junk emails!).

 The document is divided into Breakfast, Lunch and Dinner.
 Each section features suitable foods and meal ideas.
 There are also ideas for snacks, suitable for consumption between meals.
 The Lunch section also contains Pre-workout and Post-workout meals ideas and suggestions.

-Remember to spread your daily calories (and protein) needs into 5-6 small meals a day.
-Make sure you drink plenty of water and keep your body hydrated.
+Remember to spread your daily calories (and protein intake) into 5-6 small meals a day.
+Make sure you drink plenty of water to keep your body hydrated.
 Stay away from soft sugary drinks and high-calories snacks.